-- 1. The student submits the appeal in writing to the Dean of Enrollment Management. - 2.
-The Dean of Enrollment Management and staff gather data regarding the appeal and submit to the Executive Director or designee. - If needed, the career advisor sets and notifies appropriate staff for an appeals meeting.
-Included in the meeting must be an administrator, counselor/career advisor, and instructor, if pertinent to the appeal. - 4.
+- The student submits the appeal in writing to the Dean of Student Services. - 2.
+The Dean of Student Services and staff gather data regarding the appeal and submit to the Executive Director or designee. - If needed, the career advisor Dean of Student Services sets and notifies appropriate staff for an appeals meeting.
+Included in the meeting must be an administrator, career advisor, and faculty member, if pertinent to the appeal. - 4.
 The student is given the opportunity to submit and/or present information relative to the situation. - An Appeals Committee reviews all information and acts accordingly.
 In some cases there will be a need for additional meetings. - 6.
 Notes are taken at the meeting and distributed to all parties.